The Power of Learning

 - Kihin no Sengen the pursuit of honorable character

-The wholistic curriculum of Keio Academy, including the core curriculum of English, Japanese, Mathematics, Science & Technology and Social Studies, and the Academic Extension courses in Great Thinkers on the Path to Democracy (which includes passages from the writings of Fukuzawa as well as Plato, Aristotle and the great Western thinkers of the scientific enlightenment), Talking Citizenship and a range of some thirty courses covering topics from biodiversity to artificial intelligence, provide an opportunity for a continuing encounter with Fukuzawa’s enthusiasm for the power of learning.
+The wholistic curriculum of Keio Academy, including the core curriculum of English, Japanese, Mathematics, Science & Technology and Social Studies, and the Academic Extension courses in a range of some thirty courses covering topics from biodiversity to artificial intelligence, provide an opportunity for a continuing encounter with Fukuzawa’s enthusiasm for the power of learning.

 These things do not remain only matters of the mind.
 Music, solo instrumental, ensemble and choral performance, as an especially important part of our school culture, nourishes the individual and corporate spirit, and our sports program, carefully constructed to meet the differing needs and talents of our students, ensures that the body is developed and enjoyed as a creative aspect of the human personality.

-Leadership opportunities within our House structure and links with the local community in our Community Service program combine to give our students a compelling experience of living in a community that celebrates the excitement learning.
+Leadership opportunities within our House structure and links with the local community in our Community Service programs combine to give our students a compelling experience of living in a community that celebrates the excitement of learning.